Spiritual knowledge is meant to make us devotionally fit, not intellectually fat

 Spiritual knowledge is like food.
 It is meant to nourish and energize us to face life’s challenges and thereby grow spiritually.

-Unfortunately however, we may start seeking spiritual knowledge to parade how much we know and to delight in the praise we get from others who are impressed by our knowledge.
-Being thus misdirected, we start gobbling down spiritual knowledge, especially those sound bytes that roughly approximate as spiritual knowledge which will earn wows for us by people who say, “I have never heard that point.”
-Such a misdirected focus leads to us acquiring a lot of knowledge that stays in our head, but hardly enters into our heart.
-This knowledge increases our love for the world and the praise we garner in the world, not for the Lord who is the source of the world and not for satisfaction in inner spiritual absorption.
+Unfortunately, we sometimes seek spiritual knowledge to parade how much we know and to delight in the praise we get from others who are impressed by our knowledge.
+Being thus misdirected, we start gobbling down spiritual knowledge.
+We especially devour those sound bytes that roughly approximate as spiritual knowledge which will earn wows for us by people who say, “I have never heard that point.”

 Think it over: